CONDITIONS OF PARTICIPATION

-- The organizers, sponsors, volunteers and event personnel are not responsible for any injury or damage that may occur during the event, or cancellations, delays or re-routing due to extreme weather (including, but not limited to, heat, tornadoes, earthquakes, fires, storms, lightning and floods), accidents, acts of war or terrorism, military conflicts or riots, pandemic or endemic outbreaks or for any reason that, in organiser’s discretion, will protect the safety and security of Event participants and spectators.
-In the event of such cancellation, there will be no refund of my registration fee.
+- The organisers, sponsors, volunteers and event personnel are not responsible for any injury or damage that may occur during the event, or cancellations, delays or re-routing due to extreme weather (including, but not limited to, heat, tornadoes, earthquakes, fires, storms, lightning and floods), accidents, acts of war or terrorism, military conflicts or riots, pandemic or endemic outbreaks or for any reason that, in the organiser’s discretion, will protect the safety and security of Event participants and spectators.
+In the event of such cancellation, there will be no refund of registration fees.

 BASIC MOUNTAIN BIKE RACING RULES & ETIQUETTE

-- Riders must complete the entire distance of the race, and the responsibility for following the official route lies with the rider.
+- Riders must complete the entire route, and the responsibility for following the official route lies with the rider.

-- Riders, who exit the route of the course for any reason, must return to the course at the exact same point from which they exited.
+- Riders who exit the course for any reason must return to the course at the same point from which they exited.

-- A rider cannot receive any technical assistance along the course from anybody.
+- A rider cannot receive any technical assistance along the course from an outside party.

 - Riders must respect the countryside and ride only on the official route.

-An E-Mountain Bike is a bike operated with two energy sources, human pedal power and an electric engine, which only provides assistance when the rider is pedaling.
-E-Mountain bike events must be organised in accordance with the following bike standards:
+An E-Mountain Bike is a bike operated with two energy sources, human pedal power and an electric engine, which only provides assistance when the rider is pedalling.
+An E-Mountain bike must conform to the following bike standards:

 – Engine of maximum 250watts